jhu-saw/sawSensablePhantom/README.md

 ## Calibration

 We found that the Sensable *PHANTOM Omni* is not reporting the gimbal values the same way the Geomagic/3DS *Touch* does.
 The issue might be due to lack of support for the calibration procedure in the older drivers/setup programs for the *PHANTOM Omni*.

 So for this implementation we use the convention from the Geomagic/3DS *Touch*, i.e. the joint directions and origins are defined as follows:

 * waist:
   * positive direction is toward left
-  * zero is when facing user, grooves in house align between base and sphere
+  * zero is when facing user, grooves in housing align between base and sphere
   * range is about -55 to 55
 * shoulder:
   * positive direction is moving link up